TheTalentCat/website/_posts/2018/September/2018-09-24-Enter-Stage-Right.md

 So what does this mean for our relationship as I tap these words?

 It means our success is mutual.

 We are all together on a big rock hurtling ~67,000/mph (~107,000 km/h for you metric folks) through space and time.

 We have to share this rock.
-So let's work together to make the journey enjoyable for all.
+Let's work together to make the journey better for all.

-Do your part.
-Read my words and voice your comments.
-Share your favorite works of mine.
-Together, we can make the world a better place.

-Ready for success?
-Or at the very least, something better?

-Time's up, let's go.